 The credit reporting agencies have, as of late, begun demanding an excessive amount of identification from consumers before providing disclosures.
-They have also begun demanding that this identification be provided before investigating disputes in some instance.
+In some instances, they have begun demanding that this identification before investigating disputes.
 If this happens, your dispute can be delayed by several months.
 You can head off these problems by including identification in your dispute or request for a report.
 You should include at least one form of photo identification and a current bank or utility bill.
 When you send the letter, be sure to keep a copy of all enclosures, and as we’ve said, name the attachments in your letter as further proof you’ve sent them.

 Additional Credit Reporting Resources

 Below you will find a few resources to help along the way.
 Thanks for reading.
 See you again soon!